Skip to Main Content

 Can drones work alongside other camera platforms?

 Yes.
-We coordinate drone operations with ground cameras, cranes, vehicles, and helicopters.
-Safety protocols ensure separation and communication between aerial and ground units.
-Multi-platform shoots require additional planning.
+We run drone work alongside ground cameras, cranes, cars, and helicopters.
+Safety steps keep clear separation and good communication between the air and ground units.
+Multi-platform shoots do need extra planning.

 Productions in France that need this often pair it with Time-lapse & Hyperlapse, Multi-Camera Shoots, and Steadicam & Gimbal Operators for full coverage.
 Most projects also draw on Cable Cam Systems and Wire Cam Systems.